amazedevil/Pixie/README.md

 - scheduling jobs, to handle some heavy tasks in background, or just tasks, fireing not at the time of some message handling (e.g. cron scheduled) (guide in development)
 - working with database over entity framework core, how link it with Pixie based server using middlewares and how to deal with middlewares in general (guide in development)

+## Contacts

+If you have any question, suggestion, or just anything to say about project, please open an [issue](https://github.com/amazedevil/Pixie/issues), also if you wish to have some more friendly way of communicating (e.g. spectrum chat community), please also open an issue with suitable description.
+I'll appreciate any kind of feedback :)

 ## Dependencies

 - [DryIoc](https://github.com/dadhi/DryIoc) - used as dependency injection mechanism, framework is based on.